boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 Calculating COSMIC confidence scores is parameter free and will be executed automatically every time a CSI:FingerID search is performed.
 COSMIC scores for a compound are shown in the compound list on the left.

-Click [here](https://bio.informatik.uni-jena.de/software/cosmic/) to visit the Zodiac release page.
+Click [here](https://bio.informatik.uni-jena.de/software/cosmic/) to visit the COSMIC release page.

 ### Predicting Compound classes with the CANOPUS tool  (4)